-We ensure all pupils acquire the knowledge, skill and cultural capital available through studying in depth and breadth, the national curriculum from year 7 to year 11.
+We ensure all students acquire the knowledge, skill and cultural capital available through studying in depth and breadth, the national curriculum from Year 7 to Year 11.
+This is taught by subject specialists from Year 7.

-This is taught in discreet subjects by subject specialists from year 7.
-During year 7 pupils are set in English, mathematics, science and MFL.
+During Year 7 students are set in English, Mathematics, Science and MFL.
 All other subjects are taught in mixed ability classes until KS4 when RE is also set.

-In KS3 and KS4 PSHE and RSE programmes built around national best practice promote the spiritual, moral, cultural, mental and physical development of learners.
+In KS3 and KS4 PSHE and RSE programmes are built around national best practice promoting the spiritual, moral, cultural, mental and physical development of students.
 These are taught both in stand-alone lessons and across the curriculum.

-In selecting options in Year 9 pupils are strongly encouraged to maintain the depth and balance provided through an EBacc combination of subjects.
+In selecting options in Year 9 students are strongly encouraged to maintain the depth and balance provided through an EBacc combination of subjects.

 |Subject||Year 7 & 8||Year 9|

-From years 10 and 11 pupils follow a compulsory core of GCSE courses in both English subjects, Mathematics, 2 or 3 Sciences and RE.
-Four further choices are made from a wide range of National curriculum GCSE subjects.
-BTEC courses are offered and a few specialist GCSE courses such as Economics are also made available.
+From Years 10 and 11 students follow a compulsory core of GCSE courses in English Language and Literature, Mathematics, 2 or 3 Sciences and RE.
+Four further choices are made from a wide range of national curriculum GCSE subjects.
+BTEC courses are offered and a few specialist GCSE courses such as Economics are also available.

 Curriculum Implementation: How We Teach